Acuminate – With a long-tapered, sharp tip, the sides concave.

 Rachis – Axis of a spike or raceme, or of a compound leaf.

-Radial – Divisible into mirror-image halves in 3 or more ways. cf. bilateral.
+Radial – Divisible into mirror-image halves in 3 or more ways.
+See also bilateral.

-Ray flower – In Asteraceae, one of the sterile or pistillate strap-like marginal flowers, often 3-lobed, appearing with central disk flowers. cf. ligule.
+Ray flower – In Asteraceae, one of the sterile or pistillate strap-like marginal flowers.
+Unlike the central disk flowers, ray flowers usually have a petal, often 3-lobed.
+See also ligule.

 Receptacle – 1.
 In individual flowers, structure to which flower parts are attached.
 2. In heads or head-like inflorescences, especially in the Asteraceae, structure to which flowers are attached.